© 2010 WHPU

-7. The Club system must synchronised by an automated time signal prior to race entry and clocking read-out.
-This time signal shall be
+7. The Club system must be synchronised by an automated time signal prior to race entry and clocking read-out.
+This time signal must be

 8. No competitor shall be permitted to take part in the any of the procedures of the race entry or the clocking read-out of his own